abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/README.md

 We focus on addressing the significant challenge of identifying and managing missing data within our dataset.
 We discovered that missing data is predominantly concentrated in two areas:

-1. The "Land Surface Temperature" variable, which contains over one million missing data points across twenty-six months.
+1. The _land surface temperature_ variable, which contains over one million missing data points across twenty-six months.

-2. The response variable, "Burnt Area," in which we treat the value (-2) as missing data, representing water.
+2. The response variable, _burned area_, in which we treat the value (-2) as missing data, representing water.

 For the remaining covariates, missing data is minimal, consistent across months, and typically located near the map's edges.